 Enterprise NCC-1701

-This LEGO® Star Trek MOC is a replica of the Original USS Enterprise NCC-1701, reimagined in Star Trek Discovery.
+This LEGO® Star Trek MOC is a replica of the Original USS Enterprise NCC-1701, reimagined in Star Trek Discovery and Star Trek Strange New Worlds.
 Check out the video here!

 Quick Facts